Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

-}{delaymodelcompsystem} for $\tau > 0$.
-Similar to previous works discussed, the authors investigate the impact of memory-based self- and cross-diffusion by carrying out a stability and bifurcation analysis.
-In its general form, this model includes each form of attraction/repulsion to/from their same group or their competitor, depending on the sign of $D_{ij}$.
-Due to the complexity of the analysis involved, some simplifications and specific cases are considered for clarity: a Lotka-Volterra competition is investigated, i.e. \eq{ f(u,v) = u (1 - u - \a v), \quad g(u,v) = \g v ( 1 - \b u - v), } for $\a, \b, \g > 0$.
-The local stability of steady states is then explored in relation to the kinetics system (i.e. no diffusion or advection) with focus on the cases a) $D_{12} = D_{21} = D_{22} = 0$, $D_{11} \neq 0$, or b) $D_{11} = D_{22} = D_{21} = 0$, $D_{12} \neq 0$.
+}{delaymodelcompsystem} The authors investigate the impact of memory-based self- and cross-diffusion by carrying out a stability and bifurcation analysis.
+In {this} general form, it includes each form of attraction/repulsion to/from their same group or their competitor, depending on the sign of $D_{ij}$.
+Due to the complexity of the analysis involved, some simplifications and specific cases are considered for clarity: a Lotka-Volterra competition is investigated, i.e., \eq{ f(u,v) = u (1 - u - \a v), \quad g(u,v) = \g v ( 1 - \b u - v), } for $\a, \b, \g > 0$.
+The local stability of steady states is then explored in relation to the kinetics system (i.e., no diffusion or advection) with a focus on the cases a) $D_{12} = D_{21} = D_{22} = 0$, $D_{11} \neq 0$, or b) $D_{11} = D_{22} = D_{21} = 0$, $D_{12} \neq 0$.
 Case a) has self-aggregation for species $u$, $\tau$ units in the past, while case b) has attraction or repulsion of species $u$ to/from species $v$, $\tau$ units in the past.
-When they consider the weak competition case, i.e. $\a \b < 1$, some interesting insights are obtained.
+When they consider the weak competition case, i.e., $\a \b < 1$, some interesting insights are obtained.
 First, if $u$ is a timid competitor who moves away from the previous locations of its competitor ($D_{12} > 0$), then the constant coexistence steady state will be destabilized as the rate $D_{12}$ increases.
-On the other hand, if $u$ is an aggressive competitor who moves towards previous locations of its competitor, then a Hopf bifurcation occurs as the memory period $\tau$ increases.
-This indicates that memory-based cross diffusion alters the more classical dynamics of competition-diffusion models in ways that are not found in the existing literature.\\
+On the other hand, if $u$ is an aggressive competitor who moves towards the previous locations of its competitor, then a Hopf bifurcation occurs as the memory period $\tau$ increases.
+This indicates that memory-based cross-diffusion alters the {monotone} dynamics of {classical 2-species} competition-diffusion systems {where no such Hopf bifurcation can occur}.\\

 \textbf{Extensions of Discrete Delay Models}